SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/cisco_duo_security.md

 uuid: 547234b3-82ea-4507-b28f-3ee3cd5b9a8e
-name: Duo Security
+name: Cisco Duo Security
 type: intake

 ## Overview

-Duo Security offers solutions for strong authentication.
+Cisco Duo Security offers solutions for strong authentication.

 !!! warning
     Important note - This format is currently in beta.
 We highly value your feedback to improve its performance.